-Figure 7: Moran's I evolution for the transformed versions of yearly averages per $100 \,\mathrm{km^2}$ of (A) Forest loss area of large clearings (>1 ha in size); (B) Number of small clearings (<1 ha in size); (C) and (D) Number of fire points located inside or around forest loss patches, remotely recorded by MODIS and VIIRS sensors, respectively
+Figure 8: Moran's I (used to assess spatial autocorrelation) evolution from 2001 to 2018 for the transformed versions of yearly averages per $100 \, \mathrm{km^2}$ of: (A) Forest loss area of large clearings (>1 ha in size); (B) Number of small clearings (<1 ha in size); (C) Number of fire points located inside or around forest loss patches recorded by the MODIS sensor

-Punta Cana and other tourist destinations (Figs. 8, 9, B3 and B4).
+Concerning patterns of forest loss, the HH clusters were concentrated mainly in five locations during the study period: Los Haitises-Samaná Peninsula, Cordillera Central, Sierra de Bahoruco, and Northwestern and Eastern Regions, the last being the largest tourism hub of the DR-including the resort town of Punta Cana and other tourist destinations (Figs. 9, 10, S8 and S9).
 The Eastern Region, in particular, showed very distinctive spatio-temporal patterns of forest loss over the study period; therefore, I analyzed that region separately.